sunpy/sunpy/docs/topic_guide/scraper_migration.rst

 .. _sunpy-topic-guide-scraper-migration:

 ************************************************************
-Migrating to the new Scraper pattern system in ``sunpy`` 6.0
+Migrating to the new Scraper pattern system in ``sunpy`` 6.1
 ************************************************************

-The `~sunpy.net.scraper.Scraper` has undergone a major change in the sunpy 6.0 release.
+The `~sunpy.net.scraper.Scraper` has undergone a major change in the sunpy 6.1 release.

 The old pattern system was regex-based, while the new pattern system is based on the `parse <https://github.com/r1chardj0n3s/parse/>`__
-We hope that the new pattern system is more flexible and easier to use.
+We hope this new system will be more flexible and easier to use.
 `The readme of parse library provides a good overview of the syntax. <https://github.com/r1chardj0n3s/parse/#format-syntax>`__

 How to migrate